copyrite/LwotcMinimalText/XComGame.md

 Enemy reaction attacks no longer trigger against you.

 ## Shadowstrike
-+50 Aim and +50 crit in concealment.
++50 aim and +50 crit in concealment.

 ## Shield Bash
 Bash an adjacent enemy with your shield, doing some damage and knocking back the target 2 tiles.
 Free action.